mnaei/PromptPlace/README.md

 Inspired by reddit [r/place](https://www.reddit.com/r/place/) Prompt Place enables any github user to modify `index.html` by submitting a natural language change requests.

-Create an [issue](https://github.com/mnaei/PromptPlace/issues/new) with the label `prompt`, and describe the desired modification instructions in the issue body.
+Create an [issue with the Prompt template](https://github.com/mnaei/PromptPlace/issues/new?template=prompt.md) and describe the desired modification instructions in the issue body.
 An LLM will automatically update the webpage based on your instructions.

 The webpage `index.html` is hosted at https://mnaei.github.io/PromptPlace/

 ## How It Works

 1. **Issue Submission**
-   Users submit a GitHub Issue labeled `prompt` with natural language instructions in the issue body.
+   Users submit a GitHub Issue tempalte with the labele `prompt` which includes natural language instructions in the issue body.

 2. **Triggering the Workflow**
    A GitHub Actions workflow (`.github/workflows/llm-editor.yml`) is triggered by the labeled issue.
 This workflow: